wacuuu/workload-collocation-agent/README.rst

 For context regarding `Mesos see this document <docs/mesos.rst>`_ and for `Kubernetes see this document <docs/kubernetes.rst>`_.

-See `WCA Architecture 1.7.pdf`_ for further details.
+See `[Outdated] WCA Architecture v1.7.pdf`_ for additional details related to Mesos, which is supported for 1.0.x rc.

 Getting started